 Given the vocational nature of an HND, job opportunities may present themselves while you carry out work experience.
 The contacts made on your course may also prove useful when considering how to find a job.
 It is important to use your CV to highlight the many skills that you’ve gained through your HND.
 Do your research and find out the person attributes and skillset that companies are searching for.

 If you need help compiling a CV tutors/cohort leaders and the welfare officer are all available to be consulted.
 Note also that there is a study skills sessions exclusively devoted to the production of professional CVs.

-Regent College offers HND courses in Business to help students improve their career prospects and open pathways to University.
+Regent College London offers HND courses in Business to help students improve their career prospects and open pathways to University.
 So, if you want to study around your busy life commitments – why not contact us to find out more on our flexible HND business programmes offering day, evenings and weekend study.

 SPEAK!
 Nataliya’s story